BuiltByRobyn/mkdocsmaterialcomms/docs/presenting-prototypes.md

 </div>

 ![Grid Example](<images/Prototype%20tab%20of%20right%20sidebar%20with%20device,%20preview,%20background,%20and%20flow%20settings%20(1).png>)

+---

+## Something wrong?

+If your protoype isn't looking quite right, why not visit our **[troubleshooting page](troubleshooting.md)** to view resolutions to most common issues!

+---

 <div style="border: 2px solid #00cc00; padding: 10px; margin: 10px 0; border-radius: 4px;">
 ✅ And that's it!
 You should now have a solid understanding of how to prepare Figma files, as well as how to create frames and set up grids.
 You're ready to start designing with confidence!